Location

 Florence

-API students who want to study abroad in Florence for a semester may choose from over 400 courses at Lorenzo de’ Medici- Florence (LdM).
+API students who want to study abroad in Florence for a semester or summer may choose from over 400 courses at Lorenzo de’ Medici- Florence (LdM).
 Courses are available in a wide variety of subjects across the arts, humanities, business, and international relations.
 In addition to the free-elective course structure, several additional opportunities are available including internships, certificate programs, and professional development opportunities.

 Sketching the Tuscania countryside